-Figure 5 Ammonia at groundwater monitoring points, 1994-2019
+Figure 5 Ammonia at groundwater monitoring points, 1994-2020

-Figure 6 Nitrate at groundwater monitoring points, 1994-2019
+Figure 6 Nitrate at groundwater monitoring points, 1994-2020

-Figure 7 Nitrate at groundwater monitoring points in the 2018-2019 monitoring year.
+Figure 7 Nitrate at groundwater monitoring points in the 2019-2020 monitoring year.
 The black line represents the drinking water standard for nitrate.

 The groundwater quality at MP2 appears to respond relatively quickly to changes in wastewater loading on the Stage 2 irrigation area.
 This is consistent with rapid wastewater infiltration through approximately 2 m of sandy soil to the underlying water table.
 The levels of ammonia present are very low, indicating almost complete nitrification in aerobic soil.
-The most significant impact on groundwater was observed in MP2 and MP3, where nitrate levels in 1994 were well in excess of the drinking water standard of 11.3 g/mN at 124 and 90 g/mN respectively.
-Levels then dropped to below the drinking water standard in MP3 and fluctuated between about 20 and 50 g/mN between 1995 and 2009 in MP2.
-In the 2010-2011 monitoring period nitrate concentration in MP2 fell in response to reduced irrigation volumes, and since has ranged between about 10 and 20 g/mN, lifting when volumes increased in 2014-2015 and falling when volumes decreased in 2015-2016.
-During the current monitoring period levels in MP2 remained similar to 2017-2018, with all results below 10 g/mN (Figure 7).
+The most significant impact on groundwater was observed in MP2 and MP3, where nitrate levels in 1994 were well in excess of the drinking water standard of 11.3 g/m3N at 124 and 90 g/m3N respectively.
+Levels then dropped to below the drinking water standard in MP3 and fluctuated between about 20 and 50 g/m3N between 1995 and 2009 in MP2.
+In the 2010-2011 monitoring period nitrate concentration in MP2 fell in response to reduced irrigation volumes, and since has ranged between about 10 and 20 g/m3N, lifting when volumes increased in 2014-2015 and falling when volumes decreased in 2015-2016.
+During the current monitoring period levels in MP2 remained below 10 g/m3N (Figure 7).

 At MP3, up-gradient of stage 2 area, the effects of wastewater disposal via the old soakage trench and wetland have been apparent.
 Both conductivity and organic (COD) component concentrations were elevated, but have fallen since peaking in the 1997-1998 year.
 The amount of ammonia present has continued to reduce significantly since 1998, which is attributed to no longer using the soakage trench and wetland for discharge.
 The reduction is also consistent with the movement of wastewater through saturated soil, such as would occur below a soakage trench or wetland.
-Nitrate concentrations have been relatively low, generally less than 4 g/mN, from the period immediately after installation of the piezometer, as the lack of oxygen in the saturated soil has prevented nitrification.
-Since 2005, there have been occasional spikes in the nitrate level of up to about 12 g/mN, with one value of 50 g/mN recorded in July 2006.
-After development of stage IV irrigation area in January 2013, nitrate concentration has lifted, with seasonal variation from 2 to 15 g/mN, and generally peaking in winter.
-During the period under review, there was a rapid increase in nitrate concentrations observed in June 2019 to 10.3 g/mN (Figure 7).
+Nitrate concentrations have been relatively low, generally less than 4 g/m3N, from the period immediately after installation of the piezometer, as the lack of oxygen in the saturated soil has prevented nitrification.
+Since 2005, there have been occasional spikes in the nitrate level of up to about 12 g/m3N, with one value of 50 g/m3N recorded in July 2006.
+After development of stage IV irrigation area in January 2013, nitrate concentration has lifted, with seasonal variation from 2 to 15 g/m3N, and generally peaking in winter.
+A rapid increase in nitrate concentrations observed in June 2019 to 10.3 g/m3N (Figure 7).
 This is just below the drinking water standards.
-The nitrate rapidly fell to less than 4 g/mN in September 2019.
+The nitrate concentrations in December 2019 was 7.1 g/m3N, and decreased substantially for the remainder of the period under review.

 In the past, the effects of wastewater disposal have been recorded at MP4, the site closest to the wetland.
 The concentrations of several groundwater parameters (sodium, potassium, alkalinity and chloride) were similar to those in the wastewater itself, until after disposal of wastewater to the area ceased in 1999.
-Subsequently, nitrate concentrations were generally low, with occasional spikes, until winter 2006, since when levels have increased, to about 5 g/mN in 2012, and further to about 8 g/m after the development of stage 4 irrigation area in January 2013, with spikes, of up to 24 g/mN in September 2015, coincident with increases in groundwater level.
-Nitrate levels during the period under review showed a similar range to the previous year, from 5.2 to 15.5 g/mN.
+Subsequently, nitrate concentrations were generally low, with occasional spikes, until winter 2006, since when levels have increased, to about 5 g/m3N in 2012, and further to about 8 g/m3 after the development of stage 4 irrigation area in January 2013, with spikes, of up to 24 g/m3N in September 2015, coincident with increases in groundwater level.
+Nitrate levels during the period under review were lower than the previous period, ranging from 1.2. to 5.3 g/m3N.